Starting A Case

 Mediation Conference & Hearing

-Mediation Conferences and Mediation Appointments are processes in which an Friend of the Court mediator assists the parents in reaching an agreement.
-These appointments are scheduled at the beginning of every case and when Motions are filed.
-If the parents can reach an agreement during the appointment, the mediator will help the parents craft a court order that contains their agreement.
-If there is no agreement between the parents, the matter will then be scheduled for a Referee hearing.
-After the parents have the chance to make their cases, the Referee will make a recommendation for a court order that contains the Referee’s decision.
+Mediation Conferences and Mediation Appointments are voluntary processes in which an Friend of the Court mediator assists the parents in reaching an agreement.
+These appointments are scheduled at the beginning of every case and also whenever Motions are filed.
+These appointments are chances for the parents to talk and see if they can come to a resolution.
+If so, the mediator will help the parents craft a court order that contains the details of their resolution.
+If no agreement is reached between the parents, the matter will then be scheduled for a Referee hearing, where the parents will have the opportunity to make their case before the Referee for what they want.
+After the parents have the chance to make their cases, the Referee will make decision and write that decision into a recommendation for a court order.
+If there is no objection within 21 days from when the order is mailed to the parents, the order will become official.

 S.M.I.L.E.